Green Hills of Africa

 Green Hills of Africa is a 1935 work of nonfiction by American writer Ernest Hemingway.
 It is his second work of nonfiction, one that chronicles a month-long safari Hemingway and his wife, Pauline Marie Pfeiffer, took in East Africa during December 1933.
-Divided into four parts: "Pursuit and Conversation", "Pursuit Remembered", "Pursuit and Failure", and "Pursuit as Happiness", each of which plays a different role in the story.
+Divided into four parts: "Pursuit and Conversation", "Pursuit Remembered", "Pursuit and Failure", and "Pursuit as Happiness", each plays a different role in the story.
 The book blends travel narrative, hunting memoir, and literary reflection.

 Background and publication

 Hemingway wrote Green Hills of Africa based on his 1933 East African safari.
 He sought to craft what he called "an absolutely true book", exploring whether a work of nonfiction could achieve the same artistic integrity as a novel.

 The book was first serialized in Scribner's Magazine between May and November 1935, and published in full on October 25, 1935, by Charles Scribner's Sons, with a first print run of 10,500 copies.

 Though admired for its descriptive passages of the African landscape, the book's reception was uneven.
 Some critics dismissed it as self-indulgent, while others praised its introspective and philosophical tone.
 Hemingway later admitted that the critical backlash led to a period of depression and self-doubt.